MaeFlaherty/Obsidian-Vault/The Atom.md

 When an electron penetrates this core(gets closer to the nucleus), it reduces the energy of the electrons in this orbital.
 This happens because the "shells" are still just particles, and sometimes the orbits can overlap.

 The Kinetic energy goes down, but the attraction to the nucleus(potential energy) goes up.
 This causes emission of radiation.

+## Losing and Gaining Electrons
+Atoms adjust their valence shells to reach the most stable electron configuration: 2e(doublet) or 8e(octet) configurations, by losing, gaining, or sharing electrons.

+**This is the basis of chemical reactions!** all of this depends on the more mobile valence electrons.

+The number of unpaired valence electrons in an atom is the number of bonds that can be created.

 # Subatomic Particles
 All atoms are made up of even smaller particles, called protons, neutrons, and electrons
 ## Protons